 II.
-ISSUE
+ISSUES

-The Petitioner cites a number of issues that are easily summarized into the following sole dispositive issue: Whether sufficient evidence was presented to establish Petitioner's allegations of stalking in the form of harassment at the Clinic.
+The Petitioner cites a number of issues on appeal that we consolidate as follows:

+- A. Whether sufficient evidence was presented to establish Petitioner's allegations of stalking in the form of harassment at the Clinic. - B. Whether sufficient evidence was presented to establish Petitioner's allegations of stalking in the form of electronic communication.